 If there are models in any image you submit, we understand you represent that the models (and, as applicable, their agents and/or parents or legal guardians) have given their written consent to be photographed for publication, and were either legal adults at the time, or appeared with the express written consent of their parents or legal guardians.
-If you do not already have the model's written consent, we ask that you provide us with scanned images of their written consent.
-We offer a model release form (which can be downloaded as a PDF file, see below.)
+We ask that you provide us with scanned images of their written consent.
+We offer a model release form for your convenience: Tearsheet PDX Model Release Form.